Owning a home is a dream for many, but it can quickly turn into a nightmare if neglected.

 At a glance:

-• Homeowners insurance policies typically don’t cover termite damage because termite infestations are considered preventable through regular inspections and maintenance.
+- Homeowners insurance policies typically don’t have termite damage coverage because termite infestations are considered preventable through regular inspections and maintenance.

-• Regular inspections and preventative measures are key to avoiding expensive termite damage repairs.
+- Regular termite inspections and preventative measures are key to avoiding expensive repairs.

 Clarifying home insurance coverage for termites

-Homeowners insurance is a financial safety net against the burden of repairs caused by unexpected events that can damage your property and personal belongings.
+Homeowners insurance is a financial safety net against the burden of repairs caused by unexpected events that can cause property damage and put personal belongings at risk.
 Although coverage varies by policy and type and insurance provider, homeowners insurance covers a range of perils including, but not limited to, fire, theft, and weather-related incidents.
 Home insurance helps you get back on your feet after such sudden or accidental disasters.

 However, there are tiny critters that homeowners insurance doesn’t cover: termites.